makinori/melonPrimeDS/README.md

 I originally made this for controller but because there's no lock-on, it wasn't really fun to play.

-Please carefully read the instructions.
+Please read the instructions carefully.

 ### Instructions